 8.4.1 Criteria for Conformity for Freedom from Defects

 Each bag selected in the sample shall be tested for freedom from defects.
-A bag shall be termed as defective, if it contains two or more major defects (see Annex B).
-A lot shall be considered conforming to this requirement, if the number of defectives is less than or equal to the acceptance number given in col 6 of Table 3.
+A bag shall be termed as defective, if it contains two or more major defects (see Annex A).
+A lot shall be considered conforming to this requirement, if the number of defectives is less than or equal to the acceptance number given in col (6) of Table 3.
 Acceptance numbers given in Table 3 are on the basis of an AQL of 4.0 percent.

 8.4.2 Criteria for Conformity for Length, Width, Ends/dm, Picks/dm, Number of Stitches/dm and Moisture Regain

 The lot, which meets requirements of 8.4.1, shall be tested for length, width, ends/dm, picks/dm, number of stitches/dm and moisture regain as per the plan.
 A bag shall be termed as defective, if it fails to meet any one or more of these requirements.
 The lot shall he considered as conforming to the requirements of length, width, ends/dm, picks/dm, stitches/dm and

-moisture regain, if the total number of defectives found in the sample is less than or equal to the corresponding acceptance number given in col 6 of Table 3.
+moisture regain, if the total number of defectives found in the sample is less than or equal to the corresponding acceptance number given in col (6) of Table 3.

 8.4.3 Criteria for Conformity for Mass of Fabric

 The lot, which meets the above requirement, shall then be tested for mass of fabric.
-The lot shall be declared as conforming to this requirement, if
+The lot shall be declared as conforming to this requirement, if:

 the average value of mass per bag, as obtained for sampled bags is not less than the nominal value specified; and